 - And, of course… dance the night away at clubs like Rollings Stones Bar Kavos and Snobs Bar Kavos

 Kavos is certainly your place if you’re looking for a party vacation.
 If you aren’t and would rather relax, you might want to avoid Kavos, as the noise and crowds might bother you.
-Here are some of vacationers’ favorite places to stay in Kavos:
+Here are some vacationers’ favorite hotels and places to stay in Kavos:

-- Best Budget Hotel in Kavos: Olive Grove Beachfront Holiday Club & Seaview Suites
+- Budget Hotel in Kavos: Olive Grove Beachfront Holiday Club & Seaview Suites

-- Best Luxury Hotel in Kavos: Cavomarina Beach Hotel
+- Luxury Hotel in Kavos: Cavomarina Beach Hotel

 The west coast of Corfu is far less populated than the other parts due to the mountains and cliffs that border the sea.
 However, these conditions create the ideal setting for the villages on the few beaches that interrupt the rocky coastline, such as Agios Georgios.

-Located in the southern part of Corfu, it will take you about an hour to reach Agios Georgios from town and the airport.
-However, be careful when doing research – there is another town of the same name in Corfu’s north (although it is lovely as well).
-A long, sandy beach with soft sand awaits as you make your way through the olive groves to this small seaside town.
+Agios Georgios, located in the southern part of Corfu, will take about an hour to reach from Corfu Town and the airport.
+However, be careful when researching – there is another town of a similar name, Agios Gordios, in Corfu’s middle (although it is also lovely).
+A long, sandy beach with soft sand awaits as you go through the olive groves to this small seaside town.

 The quiet atmosphere and spacious beach with calm water make Agios Georgios an ideal destination for families.
 Kids will have a ton of fun in the calm, clear water, while parents may be just as content with the natural beauty of this area.

 The bigger beach in town is called Issos Beach, which has large dunes and a sandy, gently sloping bottom.
 Lakkiess Beach, to the south, is a bit smaller, with some rocks that make for great pictures.
-Further north is Halikounas Beach, which is separated by Lake Kourisson by some narrow dunes and makes for a great kitesurfing spot.
+Further north is Halikounas Beach, separated by Lake Kourisson by narrow dunes, making for a great kitesurfing spot.

 Southwestern Corfu is a lot of fun, thanks to its unique shoreline and remoteness.
 Here are some of the beaches and activities available in and around Agios Georgios: